 Extraction of plot level pixel values of VIs

 Buffer tool was used to create the circular buffer region (r = 12.62 m) around the center from each sample plot location (latitude and longitude).
 Zonal Statistics as Table tool was used to extract the pixel value of each of 12.62 m circular sample plots.
 It provides geo-database table which was exported to excel for further analysis.
-For the 12.62 meter circular plot, zonal statistics provides average of multiple pixels value by calculating the nearest neighbor pixel values when the sample plot's area is spread across many pixels.
+For 12.62 meters circular plot, zonal statistics provides an average of multiple pixels value by calculating the nearest neighbor pixel values when the sample plot's area is spread across many pixels.

 Statistical Analysis

 IBM SPSS Statistics and Microsoft Excel were used for statistical analysis.
-Five different functions, i.e., linear, logarithmic, quadratic, power, and exponential regression models were used for assessing the relationship between AGB and each VI.
+Five different functions, i.e., linear, logarithmic, quadratic, power, and exponential regression models were used for assessing the relationship between AGB and each of 11 VIs.
 In all five functions, AGB was used as the dependent variable (y) and each VI was used as an independent variable (x) in order to determine the change in AGB with the change in VI.
 Out of 26 total sample plots, 18 were used for examining the relationship & development of model while 8 were used for validation of model.
 Equations (6) to (10) represent the general form of five different functions.

 ………… (6)